 “One of my favorite hymns is ‘How Firm a Foundation.’”

 In this case, Frank Stankunas, the company’s founder, was our ideal starting point.
-Frank has a strong social instinct and exhibits traits of types Eight and Nine, often called the Challenger and the Peacemaker (respectively).
+Frank has a strong social instinct and exhibits traits of types Eight and Nine, often called the Challenger or Defender and the Peacemaker (respectively).
 He’s energetic, kind, hardworking, rugged and optimistic.
 He has a heart for the under-served.
 These attributes became the mold for their brand’s voice.

 A brand’s position, purpose and values are like cardamom, saffron, vanilla – precious ingredients in any strategy.
 When your product is a commodity, your why and how become even more valuable.
 Without them, you’re virtually brandless.

 We led a brand language workshop with the client team, laying groundwork for several aspects of their brand strategy and verbal identity.
 We unpacked what it means for them to cultivate a Challenger brand with a kind heart.
 Peeled back their audience’s problems on several levels from obvious to unconscious.
 Identified criteria for naming.
 And we led a purpose mad libs session to uncover the company’s reason for being.

 The statements below are just a few highlights from Silverback’s brand strategy and messaging.
 The strategy armed them with internal guidance for building their culture as well as evergreen copy for external communications.

 The raw and human materials of our craft are simple yet powerful when put to good use.
 Through time-tested know-how, exacting standards and rugged workmanship, we pour and finish structures that can weather any storm.

 The problem we solve